Date of Degree

 ix, 134 pages

 Copyright 2009 Andrew John Notebaert

 Notebaert, Andrew John.
-"Student perceptions about learning anatomy." dissertation, University of Iowa, 2009.
+"Student perceptions about learning anatomy."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.